-The winery is located on the road to Libourne in the area Saint-Emilion
+The winery is on the road to Libourne in the area Saint-Emilion

 (Bordeaux).
-The estate has been owned by the noble Malet-Roquefort family for some 400 years and is today run by Comte Léo de Malet-Roquefort.
-The name derives from a medieval leprosy hospital for leprosy patients, the old name for this disease was "Gaffets".
-In 1969, excavations on the property remnants of a Roman building with vines representing mosaics were found.
+The estate has been owned by the noble Malet-Roquefort family for around 400 years, today it is managed by Comte Léo de Malet-Roquefort.
+The name derives from a medical center for leprosy patients located here in the Middle Ages, the old name for this disease was "Gaffets".
+During excavations in 1969, remains of a Roman building with mosaics depicting vines were found on the property.
 It is believed that this could be the place where the Roman poet Ausonius

 attributed.
-In the 1860s, the large property was shared.
-The one part made that Château Canon-La-Gaffelière
+The large property was divided in the 1860s.
+One part was that Château Canon-La-Gaffelière

-the other part is the Chateau La Gaffelière-Naudes, whose name was shortened in 1964 to the present name Château La Gaffelière.
+, the other part is the Chateau La Gaffelière-Naudes, whose name was only shortened to the current name Château La Gaffelière in 1964.
 It has been classified as "Premier Grand Cru Classé B" since 1955.
-Incidentally, the well-known oenologist Michel was a consultant Rolland
+By the way, the well-known oenologist Michel was the consultant Rolland

-(Born 1947).
-The vineyards cover 22 hectares of vines and are stocked with the varieties Merlot (65%), Cabernet Franc (30%) and Cabernet Sauvignon (5%).
-The long-lived red wine is matured for 18 to 20 months in 50% new oak barrels.
+(* 1947) active.
+The vineyards cover 22 hectares and are stocked with the varieties Merlot (65%), Cabernet Franc (30%) and Cabernet Sauvignon (5%).
+The long-lived red wine is aged for 18 to 20 months in 50% new barriques.
 The second wine is called "Clos la Gaffelière".